Therapies for relieving excess conditions Cascara and Dong quai

 —Turkey rhubarb— stem contains bitter compounds that are purgative and increase the release of bile.
 It has been used to treat constipation, jaundice, and inflammatory skin conditions.

-—Golden seal leaf— contains, bitter, astringent alkaloids that normalize liver and spleen functions by increasing the production of digestive fluids and enzymes, particularly bile.
+—Golden seal leaf— contains, bitter, astringent alkaloids that normalize liver and functions by increasing the production of digestive fluids and enzymes, particularly bile.
 The compounds are antiseptic, constrict peripheral blood vessels, especially in the uterus, are laxative and relieve pain and inflammation in mucosal tissue.
 Golden seal leaf is an excellent herbal source of trace minerals including cobalt, iron, magnesium, manganese, silicon and zinc.
-It is also an excellent herbal source of vitamin C. It has been used to treat hepatitis, gastritis, colitis, , menorrhagia, postpartum hemorrhages, dysmenorrhea, diabetes, infections, hemorrhoids, , and fevers.
+It is also an excellent herbal source of vitamin C. It has been used to treat hepatitis, gastritis, colitis, ulcers, menorrhagia, postpartum hemorrhages, dysmenorrhea, diabetes, infections, hemorrhoids, eczema, obesity and fevers.

 —Capsicum fruit— contains aromatic resins that increase blood circulation, promote sweating, increase the production of digestive fluids and reduce muscle spasms.
 It has been used to treat flatulence, colic, ulcers, rheumatic arthritis, cold hands and feet and dropsy.